 To add a concrete monolithic slab floor

-- Click the Select Objects button, click in an empty space in the pole structure's room to select it, then click the Open Object edit tool to open the Room Specification dialog.
+- Using the Select Objects tool, click in an empty space in the pole structure's room to select it, then click the Open Object edit tool.

-- For a structure with no floor, select "Open Below" as the Room Type.
+- For a structure with no floor, select "Open Below."

-- If you'd like, you can uncheck Use Room Type and then type a custom Room Name in the text field.
+- If you'd like, you can type a custom Room Name in the text field.

 - Under the Living Area heading, select the radio button beside Include in Total Living Area Calculation.

 Most pole barns use the underside of the roof as a ceiling rather than a flat ceiling.
-This is easily specified.
+This can be easily specified.